Signed Into Law

 Which agencies enforce HB1828?

-HB1828 is enforced by Texas Department of Criminal Justice and Texas Board of Criminal Justice.
+HB1828 is enforced by Texas Board of Criminal Justice and Texas Department of Criminal Justice.

 Q

-The compliance urgency for HB1828 is rated as "low".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB1828 is rated as "low".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q